MCP HubMCP Hub

 MemoryMesh

-MemoryMesh is a knowledge graph server designed for AI models, particularly focused on text-based RPGs and interactive storytelling.
-It enables AIs to maintain consistent and structured memory across conversations, facilitating richer interactions.
+MemoryMesh is a knowledge graph server designed for AI models, focusing on text-based RPGs and interactive storytelling.
+It helps AI maintain consistent, structured memory across conversations, enabling richer and more dynamic interactions.

-Since v0.2.7, the default location of schemas has changed to dist/data/schemas.
-If updating from a previous version, ensure to move your schema files to this new location.
+If you are updating from a previous version, make sure to move your schema files to the new location.

 Quick Links